 An MA (USMC) student may complete the degree program entirely on a part-time basis.
 However, under provincial government and accreditation regulations, the student's college must declare to the government whether the student is studying on a full-time basis or on a part-time basis.

 6.2.1 General rule.

-An MA (USMC) student is considered full-time during the trimester if he or she is taking three courses for graduate degree credit.
+An MA (USMC) student is considered full-time during the trimester if they are taking three courses for graduate degree credit.

 6.2.2 Exceptions.